johnsmillie-portfolio/SE450-JPaint/readme.md

 - You can move by clicking and dragging anywhere on the screen, you don’t need to click and drag on the highlighted shape(s).

 # Completed Features

 ## Sprint 1 Features
 - Draw a filled-in Rectangle
-  - Click and drag while in Draw mode – a Rectangle will display on the screen on mouse release.
-The Rectangle will match the direction and size of the mouse movement.
-Rectangle does not need to display while clicking and dragging – it will suddenly appear on the screen only once the mouse is released.
+  - Click and drag while in Draw mode
 - Undo/Redo Draw
-- Whiteboard exercise/Discussion post
+- Whiteboard exercise/Discussion post 1
-Grading Notes:
-- For grading purposes, the order in which shapes appear on canvas don’t matter.
-If you draw one shape on top of another, undo, then redo, and the order changes, that’s okay!

 # Currently Unimplmented Features

 ## Sprint 2 (Ends on Week 6)
 - Draw Rectangles, Ellipses, and Triangles